Numerical Propagation#

 Some of the Taylor adaptive integrators are associated to OCPs (Optimal Control Problems) of relevance to interplanetary flight.
 In particular they are born when applying Pontryagin principle to dynamics of interests and result in two point boundary value problems (TPBVP).
 In these cases, a number of auxiliary functiond describing the control, the Hamiltonian, the switching function, etc., are also provided.

-The dynamics is that returned by stark_dyn().
+The specific dynamics used is that returned by kep_dyn().

 Args: